 Alan M. Hantman, FAIA, was appointed Architect of the Capitol for a 10-year term in 1997 by President William Clinton.
-He was confirmed by the Senate on January 30, 1997, and was the first Architect to undergo confirmation according to new procedures established by legislation in 1989.
+He was confirmed by the United States Senate on January 30, 1997, and was the first Architect of the Capitol to undergo confirmation according to new procedures established by legislation in 1989.